rvdinter/multichannel-cnn-citation-screening/README.md

 The drug review datasets can be retrieved from Cohen AM, Hersh WR, Peterson K, Yen PY.
 Reducing Workload in Systematic Review Preparation Using Automated Citation Classification.
 JAMIA 2006: https://dmice.ohsu.edu/cohenaa/systematic-drug-class-review-data.html

 Please download the datasets and develop your own script using Entrez (https://biopython.org/docs/1.75/api/Bio.Entrez.html) to obtain title and abstracts.
 Some articles do not contain an abstract, as they are interviews or book chapters.

+## Citing this code
+For citing this code, please refer to `van Dinter, R., Catal, C., & Tekinerdogan, B. (2021).
+A Multi-Channel Convolutional Neural Network approach to automate the citation screening process.
+Applied Soft Computing, 112, 107765.`